Skip to main content

 »Conclusion

 Many organizations suffer from secret sprawl with credentials littered across many different systems, often times in plaintext with limited access control or auditing capability.
 Vault provides a solution by centralizing secrets and the authorizations around them.
 While this centralization is a huge improvement in security, dynamic secrets allow us to go even further.
-Dynamic generation of unique client credentials allows us to create a moving target for attackers and minimize the risk of exposing credentials, while making it easier to do forensics, periodic rotation, or revocation.
+Dynamic generation of unique client credentials allows us to create a moving target for attackers and minimize the risk of exposing credentials, while making it easier to do forensics, large-scale time-based rotation, or revocation.

 To learn more, checkout: